-Acts, Regulations, Standards, Codes & Policies Jurisdiction Regulatory Body Description of Key Regulatory or Other Requirements Relevance to Members' Business Responsible Person Compliance Evaluation Date / Frequency Records Corrective Actions Regulations On The Management Of The Import And Export Of Goods 1996 China Ministry of Foreign Trade and Economic Cooperation, the General Administration of Customs, the State Environmental Protection Administration China has two basic laws regarding waste transports: the "Law of the People's Republic of China on the Prevention and Control of Environmental Pollution by Solid Waste " ("the Solid Waste Law"), and the "Interim Provision on the Administration of Environmental Protection in the Importation of Waste Materials" This is a condition when exporting items containing certain categories of prohibited metals, minerals, animal products, laboratory waste, industrial residues, etc to China.
-International Dispatch Manager Quarterly Logistics Office None Required the import licensing system and requirement for pre- shipping inspections.
-Industrial Waste Management Policy (National Pollutant Inventory) 1998 Victoria, Australia Environment Protection Authority www.epa.vic. gov.au The Policy aims include reducing the existing and potential impacts of emissions of substances and to assist government, industry and the community in achieving the desired environmental outcomes The Policy provides the framework to report on the types and amounts of certain chemicals being emitted to the air, land, and water and for this information to be provided publicly available.
-The company triggers the reporting thresholds for emission of carbon monoxide and sulphur dioxide based on the fuel consumption and electricity usage.
-The company must report by 30 September each year the annual emissions for the year 1 July to 30 June.
+Acts, Regulations, Standards, Codes & Policies Jurisdiction Regulatory Body Description of Key Regulatory or Other Requirements Relevance to Members' Business Responsible Person Compliance Evaluation Date / Frequency Records CORRECTIVE ACTIONS Regulations On The Management Of The Import And Export Of Goods 1996 China Ministry of Foreign Trade and Economic Cooperation, the General Administration of Customs, the State Environmental Protection Administration of Administration of Customs, the State Environmental Protection Administration China has two basic laws regarding waste transports: • the "Law of the People's Republic of China on the Prevention and Control of Environmental Pollution by Solid Waste" ("the Solid Waste Law"), and • the "Interim Provision on Administration of Enviror Protection of the provision on the provision on the provision of the This is a condition when exporting items containing certain categories of prohibited metals, minerals, animal products, laboratory industria es, etc to Chi International Dispatch Manager Quarterly Logistics Office None Required Industrial Waste Management Policy (National Pollutant Inventory) 1998 Vic Australia environment Protection Authority www.epa.vic.g ov.au The Policy aims include reducing the existing and potential impacts of emissions of substances and to assist government, industry and the community in achieving the desired environmental outcomes The Policy provides the framework to report on the types and amounts of certain chemicals being emitted to the air, land, and water and for this information to be provided publicly available.
+The Member triggers the reporting thresholds for emission of carbon monoxide and sulphur dioxide based on the fuel consumption and electricity usage.
+The Member must report by 30 September each year the annual emissions for the year 1 July to 30 June.
 This must be calculated in accordance with NPI Procedure No. 123.
 Operations Manager Annual by 30 September.
 NPI Reports in Environment Department None required